SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 When the ACDC is not registered using an issuance/revocation TEL then the issuance proof seal digest is the SAID of the ACDC itself.

 In either case, this issuance proof seal makes a verifiable binding between the issuance of the ACDC and the key state of the Issuer at the time of issuance.
-Because aggregated value *A* provided as the attribute section, `a`, field, value is bound to the SAID of the ACDC which is also bound to the key state via the issuance proof seal, the attribute details of each attribute block are also bound to the key state.
+Because aggregated value *A* provided as the attribute section, `A`, field, value is bound to the SAID of the ACDC which is also bound to the key state via the issuance proof seal, the attribute details of each attribute block are also bound to the key state.

 The requirement of an anchored issuance proof seal means that the forger Must first successfully publish in the KEL of the issuer an inclusion proof digest seal bound to a forged ACDC.
 This makes any forgery attempt detectable.
 To elaborate, the only way to successfully publish such a seal is in a subsequent interaction event in a KEL that has not yet changed its key state via a rotation event.
 Whereas any KEL that has changed its key state via a rotation must be forked before the rotation.
 This makes the forgery attempt either both detectable and recoverable via rotation in any KEL that has not yet changed its key state or detectable as duplicity in any KEL that has changed its key state.
 In any event, the issuance proof seal ensures detectability of any later attempt at forgery using compromised keys.

-Given that aggregate value *A* appears as the compact value of the top-level attribute section, `a*`, field, the selective disclosure of the attribute at index *j* may be proven to the disclosee with four items of information.
+Given that aggregate value *A* appears as the compact value of the top-level attribute section, `A`, field, the selective disclosure of the attribute at index *j* may be proven to the disclosee with four items of information.
 These are:

 * The actual detailed disclosed attribute block itself (at index *j*) with all its fields.
 * The list of all attribute block digests, *[a<sub>0</sub>, a<sub>1</sub>, ...., a<sub>N-1</sub>]* that includes *a<sub>j</sub>*.
-* The ACDC in compact form with attribute section, `a`, field value set to aggregate *A*.
+* The ACDC in compact form with selectively-disclosable attribute section, `A`, field value set to aggregate *A*.
 * The signature(s), *s*, of the Issuee on the ACDC's top-level SAID, `d`, field.

 The actual detailed disclosed attribute block is only disclosed after the disclosee has agreed to the terms of the rules section.
 Therefore, in the event the potential disclosee declines to accept the terms of disclosure, then a presentation of the compact version of the ACDC and/or the list of attribute digests, *[a<sub>0</sub>, a<sub>1</sub>, ...., a<sub>N-1</sub>]*. does not provide any point of correlation to any of the attribute values themselves.
 The attributes of block *j* are hidden by *a<sub>j</sub>* and the list of attribute digests *[a<sub>0</sub>, a<sub>1</sub>, ...., a<sub>N-1</sub>]* is hidden by the aggregate *A*.
 The partial disclosure needed to enable chain-link confidentiality does not leak any of the selectively disclosable details.